mariuskimmina/Blog/content/projects/_index.md

 ---

 I always try to find time to work and learn something new.
 Usually, most of these _pet-projects_ don't see the light of day.
-They are, however, great opportunities to try something in the real world and learn from it.
+They are, however, great opportunities to try something and learn from it.

 <table>
     <thead>